Life was pretty normal. A good social life, a job that was bearable. But you’ve just found out you’ve been made redundant.

 The more we realise we can fail, and be bad at things, the more resilient we become.
 And the more we try new things, the braver we become and the more we learn about ourselves.
 All great things to foster when it comes to finding new work in the coming economic climate.

 And at the very least you will remind yourself that despite tough times, there is still so much to learn and experience and be here for.
 You’ve got this.
 Keep going.

 7. Recognise you are not alone.

 Big life changes like being made redundant can leave us feeling different than others and alone.
-But this global crisis has led to many people being made redundant.
 If it helps, reach out to others going through similar, such as on forums and social media if you you don’t know anyone personally also made redundant.